 Ambala is quite a gorgeous place to explore in India.
 It is situated at an approximate distance of 200, 1,613, 1,724, and 2,376 km from Delhi, Mumbai, Kolkata, and Bengaluru respectively.
 Here is how you can reach Ambala following the below-mentioned routes.

-By Air.
 The city of Ambala doesn’t have an airport.
-The nearest airport is situated in Chandigarh and after deboarding the flight you will need to get a cab or some other means of transportation to reach your desired destination in the city.
+The nearest airport is Chandigarh International Airport (IXC) and after deboarding the flight you will need to get a cab or some other means of transportation to reach your desired destination in the city.

 You can plan your trip and create your own route to the city with Adotrip’s technically driven circuit planner.
 Click here